SlimeVR/SlimeVR-Docs-Site/firmware/setup-and-install.md

 ---
 layout: page
-parent: Updating the tracker firmware
+parent: Uploading Tracker Firmware
 nav_order: 1
 ---

-# Setting up the environment
+# Setting up the Environment

 This procedure will show how to prepare your system for uploading the firmware to your tracker.